-In this module students will engage with the creative and technical processes involved in the design and construction of virtual environments.
-Audience interaction within these spaces will be critiqued with consideration for visual style, architectural theory, level design, and environmental storytelling.
-By the end of this project students will have gained experience in the construction of interactive virtual spaces, which will be particularly beneficial to those who have an interest in level design or environment art for games.
+In this module students will engage with the creative and technical processes involved in the design and production of game environment art.
+Player engagement with and perception of these spaces will be critiqued, with consideration for visual style, layout, and environmental storytelling.
+By the end of this project students will have gained experience in the conceptualisation, planning, modelling, texturing, and construction of game environments, which will be particularly beneficial to those who have an interest in progressing into game art roles.

-The aim of this module is to provide the student with specialist skills in the critique, design, and construction of virtual environments.
+The aim of this module is to provide the student with specialist skills in the critique, design, and art production of game environments.

 By the end of this module the student should be able to:

-1. Demonstrate a technical understanding of game engines, game art pipelines, and software solutions for virtual environments.
+2. Demonstrate a technical understanding of game engines, game art pipelines, and software solutions for game environments

 3 Spatial design